oubiwann-unsupported/tx0mq/README.rst

 * pyzmq-ctypes (for PyPy)
 * Twisted

-txZMQ introduces support for general ZeroMQ sockets by class ``ZmqConnection`` that can do basic event loop integration, sending-receiving messages in non-blocking manner, scatter-gather for multipart messages.
+tx0mq introduces support for general ZeroMQ sockets by class ``ZmqConnection`` that can do basic event loop integration, sending-receiving messages in non-blocking manner, scatter-gather for multipart messages.